-- 1/2 cup shea butter, (OR you can combine 1/2 cup olive or coconut oil with 2 Tbsp. beeswax pastilles, if you have allergies to any of the above)
+- 1/2 cup shea butter, (OR you can combine 1/2 cup olive or coconut oil with 2 Tbsp. beeswax pastilles, if you have allergies to shea butter)

-- Melt the half cup of the cream base you have chosen (or the oil/beeswax base) by placing it in a bowl inside a larger bowl full of hot water.
-(If you have a very small double boiler, that would work too.)
-Do not heat the cream directly.
+- Melt the half cup of shea butter (or the oil/beeswax base) by placing it in a bowl inside a larger bowl full of hot water.
+(If you have a very small double boiler, that would work best.)
+Do not heat the cream base directly.

-- Once your base cream is soft, add the oils one at a time, mixing each drop thoroughly into the cream.
+- Let cool just a bit, then add the oils one at a time, mixing each drop thoroughly into the cream.
 (Use half the amount for a children's version) If you need to return the cream to the heat to keep it easy to mix, that's OK.
-Different bases melt and set at different temperatures.

 - Once you have thoroughly mixed the oils into the base, let cool a bit, just enough to test on your skin.

-- Pour finished salve into a metal tin, small canning jar or small cream jar.
+- Pour finished salve into a 4-ounce metal tin, small canning jar or small cream jar.
 Put the jar or tin in the fridge to help the salve to solidify quicker.